AkarshSatija/github-followers-tools/README.md

-# A Chrome extension of various github to Check status of a user following back in the list on github.com
+# A Chrome extension to check status of a user following back in the list on github.com